-Our veterinarians provide advice, guidance and knowledgeable, compassionate veterinary care to puppies and kittens in White Settlement during your pet's critical first year.
+Our veterinarians provide advice, guidance, knowledge and compassionate veterinary care to puppies and kittens in White Settlement during their critical first year.

 Bringing home a new kitten or puppy is a reason to get excited!
 This adorable new member of the family can't help but make everyone who sees them smile.

-As fun as their new addition to your household may be, there are some serious healthcare matters to attend to in the first year of your new pet's life.
+As fun as the new addition to your household may be, there are some serious healthcare matters to attend to in the first year of your new pet's life.

 Your vet will develop a custom health care plan to meet your pet's specific needs during their first year, and provide you with plenty of support and guidance along the way!

 Your Pet’s First Appointment

 Puppies should ideally have their first veterinary appointment around six weeks of age, and kittens around eight weeks.

 During this first visit, your pet will receive a total physical examination in order to asses their overall health, to look for signs of congenital defect and to check your pet for parasites.